anakic/querystorm-docs/docs/Introduction.md

 ## Who it's for

-The main audiences for QueryStorm can be split into three distinct groups:
+The primary audiences for QueryStorm are three distinct groups of users:

-- **Data specialists** such as database professionals, data scientists and data analysts use it to facilitate processing of data in Excel, as well as moving data between Excel and databases.
+- **Data specialists** such as database professionals, data scientists, and data analysts use it to facilitate the processing of data in Excel, as well as moving data between Excel and databases.
 - **Developers**  use if for building workbook-applications with rich behavior as well as custom functions for their users and clients.
 - **Business users** use it to make use of the custom functions and workbook applications that developers and data specialists build for them.